dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 > [!NOTE]
 > Although using an Application ID and X.509 certificate is supported for apps hosted in Azure, it's not recommended.
 Instead, use [Managed identities for Azure resources](#use-managed-identities-for-azure-resources) when hosting an app in Azure.
 Managed identities don't require storing a certificate in the app or in the development environment.

-The sample app uses an Application ID and X.509 certificate when the `#define` statement at the top of the *Program.cs* file is set to `Certificate`.
+The sample app uses an Application ID and X.509 certificate when the `#define` preprocessor directive at the top of *Program.cs* is set to `Certificate`.

 1. Create a PKCS#12 archive (*.pfx*) certificate.
 Options for creating certificates include [MakeCert on Windows](/windows/desktop/seccrypto/makecert) and [OpenSSL](https://www.openssl.org/).
 1. Install the certificate into the current user's personal certificate store.
 Marking the key as exportable is optional.
 Note the certificate's thumbprint, which is used later in this process.